himanshuxd/sHxD/README.md

 This application is provided as-is, without any warranty of any kind.
 The author assumes no liability for damages or issues caused by the use of this software.
 Please use at your own discretion.

-## Contributing

-We welcome contributions!
-If you have ideas for improvements or additional features, feel free to open a pull request or issue on the [GitHub repository](https://github.com/himanshuxd/sHxD).

 ## License

 This project is licensed under the [MIT License](https://github.com/himanshuxd/sHxD/blob/main/LICENSE).